bigger0gamer/ComboKyoEdition/README.md

 # ComboKyo Edition
 This is a ROM hack of Gundam Battle Assault 2 (USA) with the following features:

-- 60FPS gameplay enabled by default.
-You can return to 30FPS gameplay by going into the options and setting "Pilot Display" to "Off".
-  - Pilot Display is now forced off, regardless of what the options menu says.
-- Hidden mechs are selectable in 2P VS, in the same fashion as you do for ComboKyo's hidden mech gameshark cheats.
-They should only be available in 2P VS to my knowledge.
-  - When you pick any mobile suit and are at the handicap screen, press one of the following buttons to pick the given mobile suit.
-A voice line matching the suit name should play.
-   - L1: The O
-   - L2: Zed Gundam
-   - R1: Qubeley
+- 60FPS Gameplay
-   - R2: Hamma Hamma
+- "Hidden Mechs" in 2P VS
-- Player 2 input lag fix
+- Player 2 Input Lag Fix
-  - Player 2 normally has an extra frame of input lag that Player 1 doesn't have when the game is running at 60PFS.
-In the vanilla game, this usually isn't that important as this only occurs in menus, but becomes pretty important when gameplay is being played at 60FPS too.
-- Random stage suggestion at stage select.
-Like 60FPS, this can be disabled in the options menu by setting "Hit Display" to "Off".
-  - Hit Display is now forced on, regardless of what the options menu says.
-- Everything unlocked by deafult (main menu modes, MS in Street, MS in other modes, stages, sound test).
-If you find anything that isn't unlocked, or the game crashes in any single player modes, let me know and I'll investigate.
-- "Best Theme" will play if either play is Ball, or the unused "Acguy Theme" will play when either player is Acguy (Acguy theme takes priority over Best theme).
+- Random Stage Suggestion
+- Random Mobile Suit (Select Button)
+- Everything Unlocked (No Save File Needed)
+- Random Music (Optional, Not Default)
+- Expanded Game Options Menu!
+- Pilot Display Off By Default
-- The game ID has been changed to `GBA2_TEX.XX` in releases, with X.XX being replaced with a given version (Ex: `0.03` represents 0.03beta).
+- The game ID has been changed to `GBA2_TEX.XX` in releases, with X.XX being replaced with a given version (Ex: `1.04` represents Version 1 Release Canidate 4).
   - If built from source, the game ID will remain as `SLUS_014.18` unless you change it manually.

-Only thing not implemented is texture edits of any kind.
-Whenever the hell I can figure out how to get texture data into and out of the games archive format, I plan to edit:
-- Pilot Display and Hit Display to 60FPS and Random Stage respectively, to match their new functionality.
-- A cheat sheet for hidden mechs in the 2P VS menu (probably replacing "Versus 2P in the corner).
-- Another texture somewhere saying "ComboKyo Edition", to denote the use of this ROM hack.

-You can find a patch for this ROM hack under the releases section, building is not necessary unless you'd like to make further modifications to the game.
+You can find a patch for this ROM hack under the [releases section](https://github.com/bigger0gamer/ComboKyoEdition/releases), building is not necessary unless you'd like to make further modifications to the game.
 60FPS gameplay is best enjoyed in duckstation with a 180% CPU overclock applied.

 ## Dependencies